• Skip to primary navigation

 Repurpose Food Scraps

-• Make your own vegetable stock with leftover trimmings.
-Keep a gallon-size ziploc bag in the freezer and throw ends of carrots, celery, onions, and the like in it.
+• Make your vegetable stock with leftover trimmings.
+Keep a gallon-size Ziploc bag in the freezer and throw ends of carrots, celery, onions, and the like in it.
 When the bag is full, empty it into a stockpot with some water and a little salt, and let it simmer for a few hours.
 After about 3-4 hours, you have fresh homemade stock that can be used in soup, gravy, and everyday cooking!

 Bonus: Take advantage of store sales and coupons